Victorivus/MLTrail/README.md

 - [ ] Show race profile from distance, D+ and D- data?
 Maybe too aproximative and need real gps data
 - [ ] Objective graph is only paces, show times / normalised pace?
 - [X] Bug when races include departure time in timing_points file
+- [ ] Add Warinings about prediction methods not being accurate, and that more data usually shows better results.

 ### BackEnd